helizaga/AI-Newsletter/README.md

 - `processArticles`: Article filtering.
 - `sortArticles`: Article ranking.

-### Server Implementation (`server.ts`)
+### Server Architecture

+The server-side logic is modularized into an MVC-like architecture comprising routes, controllers, and utility functions.
+The entry point of the backend is `index.ts`.

+#### Entry Point (`index.ts`)

-Built with Express.js, configured to run on a specified port or default to 3001.
-Utilizes Prisma as ORM and AWS SES for email services.
+Acts as the backend entry point, orchestrating the routes, controllers, and middleware configurations.
+Initializes the Express.js server, and sets it to listen on a specified port or default to 3001.

+#### Controllers

+Located in the `src/controllers` directory.
+Responsible for handling business logic, they interact with the database and return responses.

+- `adminController.ts`: Handles admin-related functionalities.
+- `newsletterController.ts`: Manages newsletter generation and sending.

+#### Routes

+Located in the `src/routes` directory.
+Define the API endpoints and associate them with their corresponding controllers.

+- `adminRoutes.ts`: Routes related to admin functionalities.
+- `newsletterRoutes.ts`: Routes for newsletter operations.

 #### Middleware

+Middleware configurations are located in the `server/config/middleware.ts` file.

-- `express.json()`: JSON parsing.
+- `express.json()`: For JSON parsing.
-- `cors`: CORS handling.
+- `cors`: For CORS handling.

-#### Server Initialization

-Logs a confirmation message upon successful initialization.
+Middleware is initialized and configured in the `index.ts` entry point.

 ### API Endpoints